DarthBanjo/starwarsd6-essentialcompanion-od6s/README.md

 - Skills
 - Advanced Skills
   -   Note: the advanced skills need manual editing by players/GMs.
 And the automatic advancement does not take into effect their character point cost.
 This is really just a list of Advanced skills for your games.
-- Force Powers and Force Skills (in-progress)
+- Force Powers and Force Skills
+- Equipment and Weapons (in-progress)

 ## 👨‍⚖️ Disclaimers
 #### ⚖️ A Message from the Developer: